Zorlin/ansible-role-moosefs/README.md

 This role was created in 2020 by Benjamin Arntzen.

 This role uses examples and code from [geerlingguy.awx](https://github.com/geerlingguy/ansible-role-awx) which was written by Jeff Geerling and is available under the MIT license.

+This role was revived and updated in 2023 for Application Research Group.